 We believe that parents have a vital role to play in promoting good behaviour in schools.
 Our relationship and parents will be of the utmost importance to us.
 We are also aware that we must avoid approaching parents only in a negative situation; parents will also receive positive and constructive comments about behaviour.
-It is our policy to consult parents quickly about behaviour problems.
+It is our policy to consult and work with parents to assist children to make intrinsic positive behaviour choices.